 Where will classes for the Accelerated BSW program be held?

-Classes will meet once a week from 5:30 to 9:30 p.m. at La Salle’s Montgomery County Center at the Metroplex Corporate Center in Plymouth Meeting.
-Class will also meet four Saturdays during the first semester of the program at the Metroplex.
+Classes will meet once a week from 5:30 to 9:30 p.m. at La Salle’s Montgomery County Center at the Victory Office Park, 220 West Germantown Pike in Plymouth Meeting.
+Class will also meet four Saturdays during the first semester of the program at this location.
 Additional coursework will be completed online, so you must be computer literate and have dependable access to a computer with the Internet.

 How long is the accelerated program?